wzhorton/ubuntu_setup/README.md

 - Green/Teal (0, 255, 70)
 - Pale Purple (180, 70, 255)

+Alternatively to a VM is to create a bootable usb drive.
+This process is tedious, and virtually impossible on macos.
+The drive must either be FAT32 or NTSF format, however there is a file larger than 4gb in current iso's, so FAT32 doesn't work.
+The program WoeUSB (installed via snap) is finicky, but ultimately reliable in making a bootable drive.

 Anaconda's setup process can only be completed after a reboot.

 Be sure to open PCSX2 for the first time so that directories exist for restoring your memory card file.